Gustavus Conyngham: Escape from the British

 Because Great Britain was patrolling for any arms deals, he had arranged a transaction with Dutch traders in order to safely transfer the goods.
 However, he was caught in becalmed winds for too long – the British were able to find him based on a tip from a mutinous sailor.
 Andrew Frazer, the British official in charge of Conyngham's arrest, placed a guard on board the Charming Peggy and ordered her to set sail for England as soon as the winds prevailed.
-However, once the weather turned, Conyngham and his crew overpowered the guard and made a daring escape.
+However, once the weather turned, Conyngham and his crew overpowered the guard and escaped.
 Despite their best efforts though, the wind died shortly after, leaving them stranded once again.
 This time, instead of waiting to be captured, Conyngham sold the Charming Peggy to the Dutch government in order to be able to purchase a new ship when under less suspicion.
 However, due to corruption and embezzlement within the government itself, he was never given any profits from the sale of his ship, and was forced to find another way to accomplish his mission.

 Obtaining the Surprise

 After the loss of his ship, Conyngham headed to France, hoping to connect with an ally to the United States.
 It was there he met Benjamin Franklin, a man who would help him in his adventures many times in the future.
 They formed a lasting relationship, and Conyngham eventually awarded Franklin the nickname "the Philosopher" for his intellectual fortitude and resourcefulness.
 Franklin had been entrusted with several commissions of the Continental Navy, and on March 1, 1777, Conyngham was appointed as captain of the lugger Surprise.
 He quickly went to work, heading towards the narrow English Channel and capturing the Prince of Orange and the Joseph within a week.
 The Prince of Orange was holding mostly mail, so he sent it to Dunkirk to be unloaded, but the Joseph was holding more valuable cargo such as wine and oranges, and was sent to France as a prize.
-Unfortunately for Conyngham, France had a treaty with England that forbade the selling of commandeered good in French ports, and when Lord Stormont, Britain's Secretary of State for the Northern Department, heard of Conyngham's actions he demanded that France return the Joseph and arrest him.
-Not ready to commit to a war with England, French officials bowed to Lord Stormont's demands, turning over the Joseph and calling for Conyngham's arrest.
+Unfortunately for Conyngham, France had a treaty with Britain that forbade the selling of commandeered good in French ports, and when Lord Stormont, Britain's Secretary of State for the Northern Department, heard of Conyngham's actions he demanded that France return the Joseph and arrest him.
+Not ready to commit to a war with Britain, French officials bowed to Lord Stormont's demands, turning over the Joseph and calling for Conyngham's arrest.
 He was sent to a French prison under charges of piracy.